-There is a 'Reader Exploration Evening' every January which those interested in finding out more can attend with their Incumbents.
-In 2024 this will take place on Wed 17th January.
+There is a 'Reader Exploration Evening' in September 2022 which those interested in finding out more can attend with their Incumbents.

 The Assistant Warden of Readers (Vocation and Discernment) is always glad to hear from those starting to explore Reader ministry and there are also other Readers available across the Diocese who can meet with those who want to explore more.